berserkware/templelib/README.md

  - Add Memory address to window border.
 I don't really know what I will use for this though.
  - Add compiling to a shared library.
  - Change the directory where the glyph sheet is stored.
+ - Change the 30fps limit so that it only applies to the `draw_it` callback.
 ### Done
  - Custom window borders with movement and resizing.